 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the company.
 The company's exposure to credit risk arises primarily from trade and other receivables.
-For other financial assets (including investment in a jointly-controlled entity and cash), the company minimises credit risk by dealing exclusively with high credit rating counterparties.
+For other financial assets (including investment in associated company and cash), the company minimises credit risk by dealing exclusively with high credit rating counterparties.